The Missing Link (1980 film): Home media

-On 28 July 1999, A Region 2 PAL DVD was released in France.
+On 28 July 1999, A Region 2 PAL DVD was released in France (albeit in an SD format, and with its cut version).
 It includes the French and English dub, the French theatrical trailer, a complete filmography of the director, and 2 reviews of the film.
-In 2004, Force Video released the English version in Australia on PAL Region 0 DVD.
-The DVD comes with no bonus features.
+In 2004, Force Video released the English version in Australia on PAL Region 0 DVD, but it came with no bonus features.
+The film was then released again on DVD in Germany (with its original uncut version) in the year 2009.
+The film would also be released on DVD in the Benelux and the Nordic Countries in 2011-2012.

 In other media

 Comics

 Picha also adapted the film into a comic strip.

 B.C.
 Rock

 In 1984, an American dub was released known as B.C.
 Rock.
 It was released in select theaters and home video by Almi Pictures.
 Major changes to the film included newly written dialogue by the comedy duo The Funny Boys (Vallely and Schmock), recut footage, different voices, different instrumental score, the absence of the narrator (with the main character telling the story), and nearly all the songs written and performed by Leo Sayer have been replaced by songs by other artists.
 Though several bootleg DVDs are available online, there are currently no plans for an official DVD release.
 Bob Weinstein and Harvey Weinstein, future founders of The Weinstein Company, are billed as "Music Talent Consultants".
 Relative newcomer Miramax Films received a "Special Thanks" billing.